 Reaffirmation of Baptismal Vows and Liturgy

-In 2007 the Joint Commission on Doctrine of the Church of Scotland and the Roman Catholic Church in Scotland produced a study booklet entitled Baptism: Catholic and Reformed.
+The Joint Commission on Doctrine of the Church of Scotland and the Roman Catholic Church in Scotland produced a study booklet entitled Baptism: Catholic and Reformed.

 The Joint Commission has since commissioned a Liturgy for the Reaffirmation of Baptismal Vows as a resource for all churches for use on appropriate ecumenical occasions.
 The production of the Liturgy reflects the remarkable breakdown in our understanding of Baptism as the sacrament that binds us at once to Christ and to one another.